SherriChuah/Explore-Relationships-in-Data/README.md

 # Explore-Relationships-in-Data
-Explore statistical and pattern relationships in data.
+Explore statistical and pattern relationships in data using K-means and DBSCAN.

 Using Plotly Dash to showcase fake analysis.

+NOTE: Data used is fake and does not represent anything.
+Focus of the project is data analysis and clustering and using Streamlit to display the findings.

 ## Run Locally